KatherineMichel/digital-commonplace/README.md

 https://github.com/ten | Thank you for making 10 years of GitHub possible https://github.com/blog/2401-the-github-diversity-report

-https://twitter.com/natfriedman/status/1151654491349032960 | Nat Friedman on Twitter: "😻 Raises an interesting question: if there were a museum of code, what would be the most popular exhibits? https://t.co/bcbqZ4JHB2" / Twitter https://twitter.com/natfriedman/status/1118645836647256064 | Nat Friedman on Twitter: "This is a fascinating question.… " https://twitter.com/srinathkrishna/status/1151658060491837440 | Srinath Krishna on Twitter: "@natfriedman Original BSD sockets, Ada lovelace's program, Mars rover, sys v, windows" / Twitter https://twitter.com/natfriedman/status/1106965646665879552 | Nat Friedman on Twitter: "What are your favorite add-ons to GitHub?
-Apps, bots, browser extensions — what tools make GitHub better for you?" https://twitter.com/natfriedman/status/1114226984597385216 | Nat Friedman on Twitter: "Of all the source code that exists today, if you could only preserve 1000 pages for future generations, what would it be?
-What's the most important and irreplaceable ~100,000 lines of code on earth?"

-Space Systems
-https://space.stackexchange.com/questions/9243/what-computer-and-software-is-used-by-the-falcon-9 | spacex - What computer and software is used by the Falcon 9? - Space Exploration Stack Exchange https://twitter.com/Grady_Booch/status/1266970700885012480 | Grady Booch on Twitter: "But, there is a new implementation of this pattern emerging: Kubernetes.
-Same system design principle, just a different deployment.
-Assume that nodes will fail; use K8 orchestration to attend to failover.
-Really quite brilliant. https://t.co/a9ro47TPGw" / Twitter https://twitter.com/Grady_Booch/status/1266969676979949569 | Grady Booch on Twitter: "An tremendous of software these days is bespoke: frameworks upon frameworks with glue code to tie it all together and somewhere woven within and around, all the domain-specific bits.
-It appears that Dragon’s UI is no exception." / Twitter https://twitter.com/Grady_Booch/status/1266970085773565952 | Grady Booch on Twitter: "And as system design, triple redundancy with voting is a classic, proven pattern, used for decades. https://t.co/09RfE4kdY4" / Twitter

 https://github.com/blog/2464-use-any-theme-with-github-pages | Use any theme with GitHub Pages https://github.com/topics/jekyll-theme | Topic: jekyll-theme